Vector Databases: What They Are and How They Power AI

 Amazon RDS (via KNN indexes)

-• AWS offers k-Nearest Neighbors (KNN) indexes for approximate vector search.
+• AWS offers k-Nearest Neighbours (KNN) indexes for approximate vector search.

 • Best suited for enterprises already using RDS.